-We incurred consolidated net losses of approximately \$7.8 million for the year ended December 31, 2007 and \$1.9 million for the quarter ending March 31, 2008.
+We incurred consolidated net losses of approximately \$6.3 million for the year ended December 31, 2008 and \$40.9 million for the Quarter ended March 31, 2009.
 We expect to continue to incur significant additional expenses as we expand our business, including increased expenses for research and development, sales and marketing, manufacturing, finance and accounting personnel and expenses associated with being a public company.
 We may also grow our business in part through acquisitions of additional companies and complementary technologies which could cause us to incur greater than anticipated transaction expenses, amortization or write-offs of intangible assets and other acquisition-related expenses.
 As a result, we expect that we may likely continue to incur losses for the foreseeable future, and these losses could be substantial.

-Because of the numerous risks and uncertainties associated with our business and our expansion strategy, we are unable to predict when or if we will be able to achieve profitability again.
+Because of the numerous risks and uncertainties associated with our business and the impact of our litigation with Hansen, we are unable to predict when or if we will be able to achieve profitability again.
 If our revenues do not increase, or if our expenses increase at a greater rate than our revenues, we will continue to experience losses.
 Even if we do achieve profitability, we may not be able to sustain or increase our profitability on a quarterly or annual basis.